RakibulRanak/SlackBook/README.md

 8. Click on `Generate Access Token` and grant permission.

-9. Get the access token, but it will be expire in 1 hour.
+9. Get the access token, but it will be expired in 1 hour.
 To extend the expire time ( Maximum of 2 months if the facebook user doesn't change password ) click on the **_i_** button on the left side of the access token dialogue > click on `Open in Access token Tool` > scroll down and click on `Extend Access token`.
 You can also debug any access token here `https://developers.facebook.com/tools/debug/accesstoken/`

 10. You wil get a long-lived access token for 2 months.
 Copy and Store it somewhere.
 It will be needed in SlackBook server to call graph api and post on facebook group by a facebook `user`.
 But to post by a `page`, follow the following steps :